Mess for Less

 Place the small end of the funnel into the opening of the balloon.
 Hold carefully and pour the vinegar into the balloon.

 Hold on to the balloon at the point where it is attached to the bottle.
 Lift up the rest of the balloon to pour the vinegar inside the bottle, while continuing to hold the balloon at the seal.
-When the vinegar interacts with the baking soda on the bottom of the bottom, it will start to bubble and inflate the balloon.
+When the vinegar interacts with the baking soda on the bottom of the bottom, it will start to bubble and make the balloon blow up.

 self inflating balloon experiment